sinclairzx81/typescript.api/README.md

 By default, the typescript.api does not automatically reference any declarations (such as lib.d.ts) for compilation.
 Because of this, your source files will need to reference the appropriate *.d.ts your application needs for compilation.
-This is unlike the tsc command line compiler which will, by default reference the lib.d.ts declaration by default, but is otherwise unnessasary in nodejs applications.
+This is unlike the tsc command line compiler which will, by default reference the lib.d.ts declaration, but is otherwise unnessasary in nodejs applications.

 However, the typescript.api comes bundled with two declarations: